cilium/little-vm-helper/README.md

 There are options that are applied to all kernels (`common_opts`) as well as kernel-specific options.

 The kernels are kept in [worktrees](https://git-scm.com/docs/git-worktree).
-Specifically, There is a git bare directory (`git`) that holds all the objects, and one worktree per kernel.
-This allows efficient fetching and, also, having each kernel on its own seperate directory.
+Specifically, there is a git bare directory (`git`) that holds all the objects, and one worktree per kernel.
+This allows efficient fetching and, also, having each kernel on its own separate directory.

 For example:
 ```bash